 - 1. Premature manufacturing or chemical interaction related failures such as Alkali-Silica Reactivity (ASR), Alkali-Aggregate Reactivity (AAR), Delayed Ettringite Formation (DEF), inadequate Air-Entrainment, etc. - 2.
 Mechanical (vehicle-track dynamic) or service related failures such as cracking under dynamic impact loads (rail seat cracking), cracking due to tie resonance, rail seat abrasion, etc. - 3.
-General railroad service which includes: - Heavy axle load freight railroad - Passenger railroads and transit
+General railroad service which includes: - o Heavy axle load freight railroad - o Passenger railroads and transit

-The objective was to obtain estimates of concrete tie life based on the failure rates in each of these categories.
-An overall concrete tie life was then obtained by mathematically weighting the failure rates in each of these three categories.
+The objective of this activity was to obtain estimates of concrete tie life based on the failure rates in each of these categories.
+An overall concrete tie life was obtained by mathematically weighting the failure rates in each of these three categories.

+Appendix A presents the questionnaire that was used in this activity.
+This was sent to each of the major Class 1 Freight railway users of concrete ties.

-Data was collected from the major Class 1 Freight railway users of concrete ties as well as transit and other rail systems that experienced concrete tie failures.
+In addition, concrete tie failure data was available to ZETA-TECH from other sources, to include earlier ZETA-TECH studies on transit and other rail systems that experienced concrete tie failures, and was included in this study.
 This includes concrete tie life and failure data from:

-- CN

-- BNSF

-- NS

-- CSX

-- UP

 - Black Mesa and Lake Powell RR

-- Metro North Rail Road
+- o Metro North Rail Road

-- New Jersey Transit
+- o New Jersey Transit

-- MBTA, Boston MA
+- o MBTA, Boston MA

-- MTA Light Rail, Baltimore, MD
+- o MTA Light Rail, Baltimore, MD

-- Tren Urbano, San Juan, Puerto Rico
+- o Tren Urbano, San Juan, Puerto Rico